What inspired you to become a designer?

 Our early designs had no specific category.
 We designed lighting, fans, barbecues, basically anything that we thought was a good idea.
 There was no set price range, material or aesthetic style.
 It always started with an idea, but apart from that, it was pretty much a blank canvas.
-Now we are focusing on ‘food and drink on- the-go’ and are developing a strict design language, but each design still starts with a unique idea where we are performing a function better than what is currently on the market and doing something different.
+However, I felt a pull to design products which helped solve a growing problem in the world - the rise of single-use plastic bottles and take away containers.
+So, now we are focused entirely on this category.
+We’ve developed a strict design language, but each design still starts with a unique idea where the goal is to create something which functions better than what is currently on the market and does something different.

-All our designs are unique to us and are developed from scratch.
-We want our designs to always be functional and to give the owner pleasure in using them.
-We would hate to launch a product, which is similar to others on the market or even a gadget (a product which is supposed to solve a problem, but doesn’t work and ends up not being used).
+All our designs are unique to us and developed from scratch.
+They are based purely on function, but also form, we want the owner to take pleasure in using them.
+We would never launch a product which is similar to others on the market, or even a gadget (a product which is supposed to solve a problem, but doesn’t work and ends up not being used).
 There are already too many products being made in the world, so it is a designer’s responsibility to only produce items which function well and really justify being made.

-In the design department of black+blum we always talk about the word ‘soul’.
-A product develops ‘soul’ when it is becomes a cherished item to the owner and this happens when the product is a pleasure to use on a regular basis.
+In the design department of Black+Blum we always talk about the word ‘soul’.
+A product develops ‘soul’ when it becomes a cherished item to the owner.
+This happens when the product is a pleasure to use on a regular basis.

-Firstly, we always try use materials that can either be recycled or biodegrade.
+Firstly, we always try to use materials that can either be recycled or are biodegradable.
 Where possible we try to use non-plastic materials like wood, glass or stainless steel.
-We look to use materials, which have the ability to age well, even when dented, worn or scratched.
-If a product can function well and age well, then it has a better chance of being cherished and looked after and this will give it a longer life which will have less impact on the environment.
+We look to use materials which have the ability to age well, even when dented, worn or scratched.
+If a product can function well and age well, then it has a better chance of being cherished and looked after, and this will give it a longer life which means less impact on the environment.

 We love using natural materials like cork.
-It is renewable, biodegradable and 100% natural, and obtained through an environmentally friendly harvesting process that ensures the tree’s continued life.
-Similarly bamboo, a fast-growing grass sustainable crop, which requires no fertiliser and self-regenerates from its own roots (so it doesn't need to be replanted) and regrows to its adult size in 3 to 5 years.
+It is renewable, biodegradable and 100% natural, and obtained through an environmentally-friendly harvesting process that ensures the tree’s continued life.
+Similarly bamboo, a fast-growing grass sustainable crop, requires no fertiliser and self-regenerates from its own roots (so it doesn't need to be replanted) and regrows to its adult size in 3 to 5 years.

 There has been a recent backlash against using plastic, but this needs careful consideration and not a ‘knee-jerk’ reaction to avoid using at all costs.
-Sometimes plastic is the best material for the application and even the most environmental friendly option.
-We always try to use it responsibly and if the ‘design’ element as I've already explained is considered, then it can be used well.
+Sometimes plastic is the best material for the application and even the most environmentally friendly option.
+We always try to use it responsibly, and when the design element is considered, then it can be used well.
 Sometimes it’s possible to increase the perceived value of plastics by combining it with natural elements.
 We use wood fibre polymer and this has the ability to age much better than standard pristine plastics.